JianhuaZhu-IR/LGFC/README.md

-If you are utilizing the dataset of infrared and visible images of power equipment, please reference the article titled 'Robust Image Registration for Power Equipment Using Large Gap Fracture Contours.'
+If you are using the dataset of infrared and visible images of power equipment, please cite the article titled 'Robust Image Registration for Power Equipment Using Large Gap Fracture Contours.'